desmond-lartey/BonaireWebMap/README.md

 ### Field Survey and Observation Analysis App
 - **Objective:** To analyze data from field surveys and observations.
 - **Description:** This app offers various analyses such as correlation, distribution, and Sankey diagrams to understand mobility patterns and preferences from survey data.

+### Policy Insights
+- **Objective:** To support policymakers in developing evidence-based strategies for increasing physical activity.
+- **Description:** There is a reflection on the data collected and analysed as well as what actionable policy recommendations necessary for enhancing active mobility in Bonaire.

 ## Datasets Descriptions